slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On control

+'You can lead a horse to water but you can’t make him drink.'

 Control what you can.
 Ignore what you can't.

-> *'You can lead a horse to water but you can’t make him drink.'*

 > *'You can only control yourself.
 Control what you’re primed by, who you are around, the ideas and problems you focus on.
-Power comes from that. '*
+Power comes from that.'*

-> *'You want everything to stay the same until you’re ready for it to change.
-But you can’t do that.
-You can’t expect the whole world to stand still until you’re ready.' -- Gayle Friesen*

-> *'Disdain things you cannot have: ignoring them is the best revenge.' -- Robert Greene (36th law of power)*

 > *'If you change the way you look at things, the thing you look at change' -- Dr. Wayne Dyer*

-HOWEVER...

 > *'If things seem under control, you're just not going fast enough.' -- Mario Andretti*